History of English cricket (1726–1750): 1741–1746

-In August 1743, "considerable sums" were at stake for two five-a-side games between Five of Richmond and Five of London.
+In August 1743, "considerable sums" were at stake for two five-a-side games between Richmond and London.
 The first was on Richmond Green, and the return on the Artillery Ground.
 The match results are unknown.

 In June 1744, there was a one-a-side match between two unnamed players "for a considerable sum of money, in order to determine finally who is the best player".
 In August, there was another one-a-side match "for a large sum" between a Sevenoaks player and a London player.
 On 17 September, a three-a-side match was billed as "Long Robin's Side v R. Newland's Side".
 The participants were described as the six best players in England.
 The teams were Robert Colchin ("Long Robin"), Val Romney, and John Bryant against Richard Newland, Edward Aburrow Sr and Joe Harris.
 Aburrow replaced John Mills, called the "famous Kent bowler", who was originally chosen.
 The stake was two hundred guineas.
 There was another "threes" match on 1 October, again "for a considerable sum" – Robert Colchin, James Bryant, and Joe Harris played against John Bryant, Val Romney and Thomas Waymark.

-On 24 June 1745, in the Artillery Ground, a "threes match" was played by William Hodsoll, Val Romney, and Richard Newland versus Robert Colchin, John Bryant, and one of the Harris brothers.
-Hodsoll's three won by 7 runs.
+On 24 June 1745, in the Artillery Ground, a "threes match" was played by William Hodsoll, Val Romney, and Richard Newland versus Robert Colchin, John Bryant, and one of the Harris brothers; Hodsoll's three won by 7 runs.

 On 6 August 1746, a three-a-side game in the Artillery Ground involved "six players esteemed the best in England".
 The teams were Robert Colchin, John Bryant, and Joe Harris versus Stephen Dingate, Val Romney, and Richard Newland.
 Dingate's team won the match and it was said that "hundreds of pounds were lost and won over the game".
-Newspapers pre-announcing the event named John Harris in Colchin's team but it was his brother Joe who actually played.
+Newspapers pre-announcing the event named John Harris in Colchin's team, but it was his brother Joe who actually played.